 There are several rest stops located along the David Thompson Highway portion parallel to Lake Abraham.
 The sites welcome picnics with tables, fire pits, washrooms, and great lakeside views.

-33. Fall Fun at The Jungle Farm – Red Deer County
+28. The Jungle Farm Fall Fun – Red Deer County

 Take your pick of the pumpkins at The Jungle Farm this Thanksgiving!
 Their pumpkin patch makes the perfect fall activity and excellent photo opportunities for the whole family.

 Head to Banff and join in the Pride festivities in Canada’s iconic mountain town.
-The event lineup is topped off with four Drag Superstars from RuPaul’s Drag Race, and Canada’s Drag Race starring Plastique Tiara.
+The events during Thanksgiving weekend include Drag Brunch at Bluebird, Pride Pub Crawl and more!

-Visit Larch Valley or hike Agnes Tea House, or head to take Lake Louise Gondola to see brilliant golden colour larch trees.
+Visit Larch Valley, hike to Agnes Tea House, or take the Lake Louise Gondola to see the brilliant golden colour larch trees.

 Choose from haunted houses, a variety of fall activities at farms, enjoy live theatre and have a delicious meal from local restaurants this Thanksgiving weekend in Calgary.